havanagrawal/data-512-final-project/README.md

 This repository contains a set of notebooks and reports regarding the analysis of popular 19th century literature in the context of the [Bechdel test](https://en.wikipedia.org/wiki/Bechdel_test).
 The results of the analyses are summarized [below]().
 It also showcases the gaps present in state-of-the-art NLP that hinder us from performing such analyses at scale.

+### Approach

+**1. Qualitative**

+This repository consists of a "qualitative" analysis of select novels.
+This implies that the results may not be statistically significant, and cannot be generalized to the author, genre or era.

+**2. Speculative**

+Instead of making a strong conclusion about whether or not a novel passes the Bechdel test, this repository only presents the necessary context, numbers and visualizations related to the test, and lets the reader decide whether or not they find the results satisfactory.

 ## Reproducibility

 While each independent notebook is completely reproducible, due to the qualitative nature of the analyses, it is not possible to replicate the research as is for any arbitrary novel.
 Instead, it is advisable to use the template notebook in the repository and modify it iteratively and interactively, to suit the novel at hand.